adarsh-2011/FineSurE/README.md

 * success rate: 100.0%
 ```

-## Reproduce the Main Table of the Paper
+## Reproduce the Main Table of the model

 ```bash
 cd CodeRelease/reproduce